AlexanderShaw/AlexanderShaw.github.io/_posts/2023-12-09-what-meditates.md

 witness yourself lifted, too.
 You are the buoyant souls

-You air with felicity.
+you air with felicity.
 All else would
 succumb to mass; in translation
 between beings, what cannot
 suffer asymmetry?